ncbi/cxx-toolkit/pages/ch_core.md

         eBinary         ///< Create binary file
     };

 Additionally, you can specify the type of operations (read, write) that should be permitted on the temporary files.
-These are defined by the enumeration type, ***EAllowRead***, and the [CreateTmpFile()](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CreateTmpFile) and [CreateTmpFileEx()](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CreateTmpFileEx) methods accept a parameter of this type to indicate the type operations that are permitted:
+These are defined by the enumeration type, [EAllowRead](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=EAllowRead), and the [CreateTmpFile()](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CreateTmpFile) and [CreateTmpFileEx()](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CreateTmpFileEx) methods accept a parameter of this type to indicate the type operations that are permitted:

     /// Which operations to allow on temporary file. enum EAllowRead {